Sequence model Add/remove

 Think

-If you or your participants have a hard time reflecting upon when breakdowns happen, talk through the steps with the user as discussing the steps with the user could benefit both you and the users understanding of what it is that might not work smoothly/intuitively.
+If participants have a hard time reflecting upon when breakdowns happen, talking through the steps with the user is a good idea.
+Keep the sequence short and simple.

 Hold